hexatomic/hexatomic/docs/dev/src/development/automated-tests/README.md

 `org.corpus_tools.hexatomic.core.tests` bundle.
 If add a new bundle, always also create a corresponding test bundle.

+The special bundle `org.corpus_tools.hexatomic.it.tests` is used for integration tests on the whole application.

 ## Execute tests with Maven

 We are using the [Tycho Surefire Plugin](https://www.eclipse.org/tycho/sitedocs/tycho-surefire/tycho-surefire-plugin/)